jstaph/awesome-drone/readme.md

 Flying isn't the only way to enjoy drones.
 Build one for yourself, and join in the maker movement!

+- [Airfield](https://airfield.io) - The basics you should know before you build or buy a drone
 - [Instructables: How to Build a Multirotor](http://www.instructables.com/id/How-to-build-a-Multirotor/)
 - [JeffLikesDrones Thingiverse list](http://www.thingiverse.com/JeffLikesDrones/collections/multi-rotor-plans)
 - [Tested: How to Build a FPV Racing Quadcopter](http://www.tested.com/art/makers/486069-how-build-fpv-racing-quadcopter/)